-I encourage my therapy clients to find another way of asking the question.
+I encourage my therapy clients to find another way of asking the question, that don't use "why".
 For example:

 - “I’m wondering about the reason you …” or ...

 - “I’d like to know what happened when …”

 We can always find another way of asking a question so that other person does not potentially feel attacked and feel the need to defend themselves.

 My hope is that you consider eliminating the word “why” from your vocabulary and notice if your interactions with others are any different.

 At Nassau Guidance & Counseling, our client care consultants are extensively trained in assessing your needs and finding the therapist who is best matched to your concerns, personality, and availability.
 Our policy is to set you up with your first appointment within a week of matching you to a therapist who fits your needs.
 Call us today at (516) 221-9494 for more information.